Southeast Australia: A Cenozoic continental margin dominated by mass transport

 Digital Object Identifier (DOI)

-Boyd, R; Keene, J; Hubble, T; Gardner, James; Glenn, K; Ruming, K; and Exon, N, "Southeast Australia: A Cenozoic continental margin dominated by mass transport" (2009).
-Center for Coastal and Ocean Mapping.
+Boyd, R; Keene, J; Hubble, T; Gardner, James V.; Glenn, K; Ruming, K; and Exon, N, "Southeast Australia: A Cenozoic continental margin dominated by mass transport" (2009).
+Submarine Mass Movements and Their Consequences.
 455.